promeG/XLog/README.md

 ## What's XLog?

 Does the same thing like [Hugo](https://github.com/JakeWharton/hugo).
-Print method calls, arguments, return values, and the excute time by simply add `@XLog` to a method.
+Print method calls, arguments, return values, and the execute time by simply add `@XLog` to a method.

 ```java
 @XLog